 These are all hard questions, and they are not necessarily easy to solve, but they do follow the same simple process to get to the solution.

-This means I get to dig into people’s dreams with them and help create an actual road map to get from where they are today to where they want to be in the future.
+This means I get to dig into people’s dreams with them and creating an actual road map to get from where they are today to where they want to be in the future.

 It is soul filling work and I am blessed to spend my days doing it.
-If you’re interested in leveling up your life and want to know more about what that might look like, give me a shout!
+If you’re interested in leveling up your life you can actually snag a free 30 min discovery call right here and we can talk about what it could look like to work together.

 An obstacle that comes up frequently in my coaching calls with clients is the struggle to break down big goals.